whats-good/uniform-graphql/packages/core/README.md

 }
 ```

-### Unified Type System
+### Uniform Type System

 No need to maintain two separate type systems for GraphQL and TypeScript while trying to keep them in sync.
-Once you create your unified types, all will be taken care of.
+Once you create your `uniform` types, all will be taken care of.
 You will never need to manually type out function parameter types or return types.
-Everything is inferred from your unified types; all you need to do is to fill in the blanks.
+Everything is inferred from your `uniform` types; all you need to do is to fill in the blanks.

 ![Code autocompletion for resolvers](https://i.ibb.co/Wvg8Mkp/autocomplete-enum.png)